JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

-# Other outputs
+# Other Output Formats

 In addition to the default native HTML output, plugin packages enable Documenter to generate output in other formats.
-Once the corresponding package is loadded, the output format can be specified using the `format` option in [`makedocs`](@ref).
+Once the corresponding package is loaded, the output format can be specified using the `format` option in [`makedocs`](@ref).